Number: Prime numbers

 A prime number, often shortened to just prime, is an integer greater than 1 that is not the product of two smaller positive integers.
 The first few prime numbers are 2, 3, 5, 7, and 11.
 There is no such simple formula as for odd and even numbers to generate the prime numbers.
+A special class are the Mersenne primes, which are prime numbers of the form 2^{n} − 1, where n is a positive integer.
+These hold many records for the largest prime numbers discovered.

-The primes have been widely studied for more than 2000 years and have led to many questions, only some of which have been answered.
+The study of primes have led to many questions, only some of which have been answered.
 The study of these questions belongs to number theory.
 Goldbach's conjecture is an example of a still unanswered question: "Is every even number the sum of two primes?"
 One answered question, as to whether every integer greater than one is a product of primes in only one way, except for a rearrangement of the primes, was confirmed; this proven claim is called the fundamental theorem of arithmetic.
 A proof appears in Euclid's Elements.

+In the modern world, prime numbers have a number of important applications, including in public-key cryptography, digital signature, pseudorandom number generation, signal processing, and filtering data for digital image processing.
+Prime numbers are useful in hash tables and error detection codes (such as those used in ISBN and ISSN).

 Other classes of integers

-Many subsets of the natural numbers have been the subject of specific studies and have been named, often after the first mathematician that has studied them.
-Example of such sets of integers are Fibonacci numbers and perfect numbers.
+Many subsets of the natural numbers have been the subject of specific studies and have been named, often eponymously after the first mathematician that has studied them.
+Examples of such sets of integers are Bernoulli numbers, Fibonacci numbers, Lucas numbers, and perfect numbers.
 For more examples, see Integer sequence.